 Do your Commercial drivers need Hours of Service training?
-If so than this training kit is for you!
-As you know, the Department of Transportation or DOT has established “Hours of Service” regulations for your drivers.
-The reasoning is that by monitoring and limiting the number of hours a commercial driver spends behind the wheel, you will better be able to control fatigue and subsequent accidents.
-This video will teach your drivers the requirements of logging their driving hours.
+If so, then this training kit is for you!
+The Department of Transportation or DOT, along with the FMCSA, have established “Hours of Service” regulations for your drivers.
+The reasoning is that by monitoring and limiting the hours a commercial driver spends behind the wheel, you will be better able to control fatigue and subsequent accidents.
+This training will teach your drivers the requirements of logging their driving hours.

-- What do the DOT Hours of Service requirements require from Commercial Motor Vehicle or CDL drivers?
+- What do the DOT Hours of Service requirements require from Commercial Motor vehicles or CDL drivers?

 - How is “on-duty” defined when it comes to driving a commercial vehicle?

-- What is the definition of “off-duty” time and what does is allowed during off-duty time?
-What does personal conveyance mean and what does it have to do with HOS regulations?
+- What is the definition of “off-duty” time, and what is allowed during the off-duty time?
+What does personal conveyance mean, and what does it have to do with HOS regulations?

 - What are the daily and weekly maximum hours a truck driver can operate under the Hours of Service guidelines for DOT compliance?